Palenquero: Antonio Cervantes

 Antonio Cervantes, also known as Kid Pambelé, is an internationally recognized boxing champion born in Palenque de San Basilio.
-After winning the 1972 world Jr. Welterweight championship, a sense of pride for both the village and Palenquero as a language emerged.
-As result, Palenque de San Basilio became the interest of many journalists and politicians, which consequently brought lots of cultural and foreign attention.
+After he won the 1972 world Jr. Welterweight championship, local residents took pride in both the village and Palenquero as a language.
+As result, Palenque de San Basilio attracted interest by many journalists and politicians.
+It has continued to attract cultural and foreign attention.

 UNESCO Heritage of Humanity

-In 2005, Palenque was declared a Masterpiece of the Oral and Intangible Heritage of Humanity by the United Nations.
-The recognition led to appreciation for Palenquero culture as films, documentaries and music festivals have brought upon more attention to the community.
-These type of cultural programs have successfully appealed to Colombian youth, to whom the Palenquero language is mostly lost upon.
+In 2005, Palenque was declared by the United Nations to be a Masterpiece of the Oral and Intangible Heritage of Humanity.
+The recognition has led to appreciation for Palenquero culture.
+Films, documentaries and music festivals have brought more attention to the community.
+These types of cultural programs have successfully appealed to Colombian youth, who otherwise were not interested in Palenquero.